vgel/BaseClassesBeGone/README.md

 First you'll need to decompile the launcher and fix all the errors.
 The obvious ones:
 - Decrement all the ints in the Util.getWorkingDirectory switch statement.
 It should go from 0 - 3, not 1 - 4.
 - The doPrivleged blocks are just f'ed up.
 Most can be commented out, though.
-Fix all the otehr errors.
+Fix all the other errors.
 The entire launcher doesn't need to work, just enough to login and play.
 Now create a directory and clone this repository into it.
 Put all the decompiled and fixed files from the launcher into place (DO NOT OVERWRITE GameUpdater.java) Set up git (refer to github documentation and my rules)